scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 hdi_series.values
 ```

-Let's verify that we can use methods that parallel the Numpy methods we saw above.
-Predictably, these methods operate on the Numpy array component of the series (e.g. the `.values` attribute).
+Let's verify that we can use methods that parallel the NumPy methods we saw above.
+Predictably, these methods operate on the NumPy array component of the series (e.g. the `.values` attribute).

 First, let's look at the `shape`, `size` and `dtype`: